 Ivy League economics department websites today look something like a rogues gallery of neoliberal entrail-readers.
 If the Ivies themselves are high priests of neoliberal doctrine, then the economics departments are the “warrior monks” ready to be deployed.
 A quick visit to any department website is illuminating.
 Over at Harvard, we have Robert Barro, a media-trolling class warrior who needs no introduction.
 John Y. Campell, department chairman, paid propagandist for the financial sector and unwitting star/victim of Inside Job.
 Then onto the big daddies like Martin Feldstein, the great Grand Uncle of American neoliberalism — Reagan’s chief economic adviser, former board member of JPMorgan and current board member of the pharmaceutical Eli Lilly (a massive supply of Lilly’s Prozac being a necessary condition for Neoliberal conquest), and President Emeritus of the National Bureau of Economic Research, a group with, as Harvey writes, an explicit mission:

 Today, Dartmouth is — appropriately enough — an excellent example of an unreconstructed Ivy and I applaud them for forgoing even the tiniest pretense post-’68 “liberalism.”
 Hair is worn short, shirts are tucked in, and Frat Power rules the social circuit.
-Two of our most prominent 21st century class-warriors — Tim Geithner and Henry Paulson—spent their salad days up there.
+Two of our most prominent twenty-first-century class-warriors — Tim Geithner and Henry Paulson — spent their salad days up there.

 The last shreds of democracy are slipping away, and we’re running out of time.
 It might seem overwhelming, but just remember, comrades: there are only eight Ivy League universities, only four of which being atrocious enough to warrant the greatest show of revolutionary manpower.
 They have grown slothful and arrogant since the student radicalization and occupations of the 1960s and 70s.
 There are numerous hedges, shrubberies, abstract sculpture gardens, and dusty library stacks ready to serve as cover.
 Campus police are a joke and could potentially be radicalized and converted on the spot.
 Harvard Yard could be taken in less than an hour.
 Remember: it only took two-dozen Bolsheviks to wrest control of the Winter Palace.